gunnoej5/juicymango/README.md

 # juicymango
-Go to the main branch.
+Go to the master branch.